-Staff: The site plan indicates that markings will be in place to delineate parking spaces within the parking area (Exhibit A.10).
-A condition will be required that such marking be continually maintained.
+Staff: The site plan indicates that markings will be in place to delineate parking spaces within the parking area (Exhibit I.8 - A0.1), however no marking were shown to indicate the direction of travel.
+A condition will be required that markings indicating direction of travel be indicated on the plan and that all markings be continually maintained.
 As conditioned, this criterion is met.